sakaiproject/sakai/basiclti/docs/PLACEMENTS.md

 The lessons, editor, and assignment placements can place single tools that take a Resource Link launch or select a tool from a multi-tool "store" using a Deep Link launch.
 These placements check which message type(s) the tool can handle and choose accordingly.
-The the Sakai picker code sees a tool that accepts both message types, it chooses Deep-Link and lets the tool solve it through user interaction.
+The Sakai picker code sees a tool that accepts both message types, it chooses Deep-Link and lets the tool solve it through user interaction.